 Grind on demand grinders therefore are popular with us here at Limini.
 We believe they produce the best coffees.
 The other type of grinders are so called doser grinders.
 Doser grinders store ground coffee in a dosing chamber at the front.
 The doser has pie shaped compartments which move around by pulling a lever.
 One compartment is empty at the bottom and this is where the coffee falls out into the group handle.
 The barista fills the dosing chamber with ground coffee and moves a lever to move the compartments around.
-Usually one pull for single shot and one pull for a double shot.
+Usually one pull for single shot and two pulls for a double shot.
 The problem with this system is that the ground coffee is often not ground fresh for every drink.
 Some dosing chambers hold over 30 coffees and the ground coffee is often kept overnight which is just a real shame for those customers in the morning who deserve much better.

 Good grinders make very small changes to the grind.
 The better the grinder the smaller the adjustments.
 The grind size mainly controls the speed of the extraction.
 Lets say that you like your coffee best at an extraction of 26 seconds.
 If the extraction is taking 24 seconds then with a good grinder you will be able to make a small adjustment and reach that perfect extraction time.
 A grinder that is not so great will make big adjustments and you may never be able to get to the perfect extraction time.
 This is extremely important.
 Most grinders use steps to adjust the grind and one step can often be five seconds different.
 A grinder with micro adjustments are much better.